vichazard/coding-exercise/README.md

 The domain for this exercise is a podcast app that allows users to listen to podcasts and earn CPE (Continuing Professional Education) credits.
 The entities can be found inside the database schema.

+## Instructions

+1. **Fork the Repository** – Create a personal fork of this repository in your GitHub account.
+2. **Complete the Tasks** – Refer to the three issues in this repository and implement the required solutions.
+3. **Submit Your Work** – Once all tasks are completed, share a link to your forked repository with us for review.
+4. **Repository Deletion** – You will be required to delete your repository after we complete our evaluation.

+Let us know if you have any questions.
+Good luck! 🚀

 ## Dev Setup

 Follow the steps here to create your Supabase backend from the staging environment.